Supplemental Swiss health insurance

 The following companies offer health insurance policies for expats and internationals in Switzerland:

-In comparison to basic health insurance, supplemental health insurance comes with a number of additional benefits, many of which can be chosen at will, so that you can tailor your health insurance to suit your needs.
+In comparison to basic health insurance, supplemental health insurance comes with a number of additional benefits, many of which can be chosen at will, so that you can tailor your health insurance coverage to suit your needs.
 This means that your premiums could be cheaper if you choose fewer benefits, or more expensive if you would like more comprehensive cover.

 Unlike basic health insurance, supplemental insurance automatically allows you to be treated anywhere in Switzerland.
-Basic health insurance only allows for treatment in your county (canton).
+Basic health insurance only allows for treatment in your canton.
 Supplemental insurance extends this coverage to all 26 cantons.
 This is especially useful if you live in a city in Switzerland and require medical treatment while skiing in the mountains, as transport by the emergency services can be expensive.

 A semi-private ward is where you share a room with one other person during your stay in a Swiss hospital.
 A private ward is where you have a room to yourself.
 If you choose general admission to a hospital, you would usually share a room with four or five people.